Baked Chicken Nuggets (Video)

 Low-carb and Keto Baked Chicken Nuggets are flavored with mustard, almond, and Parmesan and served with your favorite Ranch dipping sauce.
 These chicken nuggets are kid-friendly and delicious and this is a meal the whole family will enjoy!

-I’m always updating older recipes with better photos that show off the food more effectively, and sometimes when I make an older recipe again I can’t stop myself from improving it!
-And that’s what happened when Kara and I worked on this recipe for low-carb and Keto Baked Chicken Nuggets.
+For today’s Friday Favorites pick I’m reminding you about these favorite low-carb and Keto Baked Chicken Nuggets that I’ve made so many times since I first came up with the recipe.
+Of course, I’m always updating older recipes with better photos that show off the food more effectively, and when I make an older recipe again I can’t stop myself from improving it!
+And that’s what happened when Kara and I worked on this one.

+And although the baked chicken nuggets looked a bit messy when they were cooking, we absolutely loved these tasty pieces of chicken!
 And if you’re a mom who’s trying to follow a lower carb eating plan and looking for things the kids will eat, I promise, you’ll love this recipe!
-And if you wanted to serve some raw veggies to go with the nuggets and dip, that might make a healthy and kid-friendly dinner!
+If you wanted to serve some raw veggies to go with the nuggets and dip, that might make a healthy and kid-friendly dinner!

 What ingredients do you need for this recipe?